JPugetGil/Uni-Chrono/README.md

   - the mode of transport (walking, cycling, driving).
 - Updates the map live when you change the time or transport mode.
 - Shows a progress bar indicating how many isochrones have been computed out of the total.
 - Caches institutions and isochrones in local storage (localStorage) to speed up subsequent loads.
+(1 hour expiration)
 - Provides a filter panel to search institutions by name, type, region, department, or commune.
+- **Supports language switching (FR/EN)** with automatic browser language detection and localStorage persistence.

 ### Data and services used